opendp/deployments-registry-ui/README.md

 ## Architectural goals

-The Privacy Deployments Registry uses simple, widely adopted, actively maintained technologies to ensure its sustainability.
+The Differential Privacy Deployments Registry uses simple, widely adopted, actively maintained technologies to ensure its sustainability.
 It uses Jekyll to render static pages, and Github Pages to serve the content.
 We are conservative about introducing new libraries.
 Any front-end libraries used should be pulled from a CDN, rather than checked in to the codebase.
 We avoid inline Javascript, and favor modern widely supported JS language features like [modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 Deployment should not rely on any steps apart from the static site generator, and the output files should be git-ignored.

 This repo will describe DP in general terms.
 Particular deployments are described in [`deployments-registry-data`](https://github.com/opendp/deployments-registry-data) which is referenced as a git module.